tankh99/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current choice):** Generate auto-increasing fixed appointment ID when creating a new appointment.
 Fail commands that attempt to set the appointment ID still increase the appointment ID.
   - Pros:
     - Easier to implement.
-    - This is the implementation that take inspires from DBMS auto-increment.
+    - This is the implementation that takes inspiration from DBMS auto-increment.
     - Consistency in appointment ID.
     - Easier to store as a separate file for appointment storage.
   - Cons: Confusion for users who expect appointment ID to increase one by one.